vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 {% endhighlight %}

 If a new activity is created here, it will send information to Validic using the generic `post_to_validic` method which takes the object we're posting (in this case 'routine') and sends in hash of fields.

+Each object in Validic has different requirements for it to succesfully post to our system.
+In addition to the minimum data, there is also optional data and you can see in the `post_to_validic` method above we're sending a field under `extras` to include something specific to HealthYet called `points`.
+There are no limitations to the extras you can send.